Curt Weldon: Visits to North Korea

 In June 2003, Weldon lead a bipartisan Congressional delegation to North Korea.
 The delegation didn't go as official representatives of the White House, which had repeatedly refused North Korea's demands that the two countries meet one-on-one.
 The White House did know the trip was planned and did supply a military helicopter.

 Weldon said that the meetings went extremely well.
 Weldon said he drew up an outline of how relations could be improved between the two countries, which would involve the complete nuclear disarmament of North Korea.
 North Korean leaders, including the vice-foreign minister who is the chief negotiator for the North, were receptive to the concept, said Weldon.

 In October 2003, Weldon had planned to head a 10-member Congressional delegation to North Korea for his second visit.
 But two days prior to the October 25 departure date, White House Chief of Staff Andrew Card informed Weldon that the administration was "pulling all support."
 Weldon then wrote a 4½-page letter to President George W. Bush that said that Bush's national security team was "arrogant and disrespectful" in the way it cancelled the trip.
 Weldon said he would continue his efforts to dialogue with North Korean officials whether the White House supports him or not.
 "They can't stop me from going there", he said.
 "What they can do is make things supremely difficult."

 In January 2005, Weldon led a six-member Congressional delegation in a three-day visit to North Korea, as well as brief stops in South Korea, China, Russia and Japan.
 Weldon said Pyongyang was serious about abandoning its nuclear program, but he said it wanted certain assurances from the United States — the main one being that an end to what he called "inflammatory rhetoric" from Washington.

 In August 2005, Weldon went to North Korea as part of a 10-member delegation that included Ted Turner and former U.S. Ambassador to South Korea Donald Gregg.

 Visits to Libya

 In 2004, Weldon led two bipartisan delegations to Libya.
 The first visit, in January, was to establish contact with government officials.
 The second visit, in September, was to address their Congress (Libyan General People's Congress Great Jamahiriya).

 A large picture of Weldon putting what his office said was an American flag pin on Colonel Muammar al-Gaddafi, the head of Libya, was displayed when Weldon spoke at the Sun Myung Moon coronation ceremony.

 In 2011, Weldon again visited the Gaddafi-controlled Libyan capital of Tripoli as a private citizen, on the invitation of Colonel Gaddafi.
-He is urging Colonel Gaddafi to step down due to bloodshed in the 2011 Libyan civil war.
-He currently is waiting to meet with Gaddafi, although he has met with several high-level members of Gaddafi's government.
+He urged Colonel Gaddafi to step down due to bloodshed in the 2011 Libyan civil war.
+He met with several high-level members of Gaddafi's government.